thesammiller/PetrinetDesignStudio/README.md

 Then, change into this directory and run `webgme start`.
 Finally, navigate to `http://localhost:8888` to start using pendes!

 ## Modeling
-How to start modeling once the studio is installed
+To create a new model, click on "Composition" and drag in a new Petrinet.
+You can then double click on the Petrinet to add Places and Transitions.
+You can automagically connect Places and Transitions through their icons.
+Please note: You cannot connect Place to Place or Transition to Transition!

 ## Studio Usage
-Once a network is build, what feature your studio provides and how can the user use those functions

-You can check the classification of the Petrinet through the subclassed Petrinet types.
-The iCore contains the appropriate plugin for each type.
+You can check the classification of the Petrinet through the plugin system:
 * Freechoice Petrinet
 * State Machine
 * Marked Graph